vicbeneder/pymicruler/docs/dataprocessing.rst

 Phenotypically defined groups
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 To map all organisms mentioned in the publications back to the NCBI taxonomy we had to resolve phenotypically defined groups into the the individual species that show this phenotype.

-    Groups that were defined within the Eucast Breakpoint table:
+    Groups that were defined within the EUCAST Clinical Breakpoint Tables:
         - Viridans group streptococci,
         - Gram-positive anaerobes
         - Gram-negative anaerobes